magentabusiness/magentabusiness.github.io/_includes/templates/install/mqtt-firmware.md

 ```
 {: .copy-code}

-Enter the path to the client's folder and execute the following command for ThingsBoard to get firmware example script:
+Enter the path to the client's folder and execute the following command for IoT Hub to get firmware example script:

 ```bash
 python3 mqtt_firmware_client.py